piano fun

 ♪ Sound play with percussion instruments

-📝Fine motor skills: precise movements using hands and fingers (drawing, writing, using chopsticks, grasping small objects with fingers, etc.)
+📝 Fine motor skills: precise movements using the hands and fingers (drawing, writing, using chopsticks, grasping small objects with the fingers, etc.)

-Stage of developing peripheral nerves such as fingertips, etc.
+Stage of developing peripheral nerves, such as those in the fingertips

 Following gross motor activities (using the entire body to feel and move to music), children can smoothly transition to fine motor activities (playing the piano).